 Memorial Hall was then expanded, more than doubled, in 1995 with the addition of a second clear-span exhibit room and a spacious lobby, rest rooms and ticket offices.

 Then in 1997 the fair itself expanded to become a ten-day fair that includes two full weekends.
-It now opens on the first Friday after Labor Day and closes on Sunday of the second weekend.

 The York Fair was underway during the tragic events of September 11 th, 2001, when terrorists attacked the World Trade Center in New York and the Pentagon.
 The fair remained open in the days following the terrorist attack, since the Board of Directors felt the fair was a showcase and celebration of American culture that had been attacked without cause.